brigadecore/brigade/docs/javascript.md

 - `events.push`: A new commit was pushed to the main project

+### The `project` Global Object

+There is a global object named `project` that contains information about the project that the acid script is running within.

+These fields are primarily derived from the `acid-project` installation on your Kubernetes cluster.
+See the `acid-project`'s `values.yaml` file for more.

+Properties:

+  - `id`: The unique ID of the project
+  - `name`: The project name, typically `org/name`.
+  - `secrets`: A set of name/values pairs that are stored in a Kubernetes Secret.
+    This is typically where protected data like tokens or passphrases are stored.
+  - `kubernetes`: The object describing this project's Kubernetes settings
+    - `kubernetes.namespace`: The namespace for this project
+    - `kubernetes.vcsSidecar`: The VCS sidecar image/tag
+  - `repo`: Information on the upstream repository (if available).
+    - `repo.name`: The name of the repo (`org/name`)
+    - `repo.cloneURL`: The URL that the VCS software can use to clone the reposiotry.
+    - `repo.sshKey`: The SSH key that can be used to clone the repository (if applicable).
+      This is often empty.

+Secrets (`project.secrets`) are passed from the project configuration into a Kubernetes Secret, then injected into Acid.

+So `helm install acid-project --set secrets.foo=bar` will add `foo: bar` to `project.secrets`.

 ### The Event object

 The Event object describes an event.